 Who needs to comply?

-The CCPA is designed to grant and uphold the rights of California citizens.
-Therefore, any business that markets to, or collects personal data from, Californians is subject to comply – regardless of the physical location of the company itself.
+Furthermore, the CCPA is designed to grant and uphold the rights of California citizens.
+Therefore, businesses that meet any of the above thresholds and market to, or collect personal data from, Californians are subject to comply – regardless of the physical location of the company itself.

 This leaves room for the question: Will businesses treat Californian consumers differently than they do those from other states?